Wentworth (NSW)

 AreaSearch analysis of residential development drivers sees Wentworth recording a relatively average level of approval activity when compared to local markets analysed countrywide

 AreaSearch analysis of ABS building approval numbers shows Wentworth recorded approximately five residential properties granted approval per year.
-Over the past five financial years, from FY21 to FY25, around 27 homes were approved, with an additional five approved so far in FY26.
-On average, 4.4 people moved to the area annually for each dwelling built during these years, indicating demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+Over the past five financial years, from FY21 to FY25, around 27 homes were approved, with six more approved in FY26 so far.
+On average, 4.1 people moved to the area annually for each dwelling built during these years, indicating demand significantly outstripping supply and potentially putting upward pressure on prices.

-The average expected construction cost value of new homes being built is $629,000, suggesting developers focus on the premium market with high-end developments.
-In FY26, $4.2 million in commercial approvals have been registered, indicating limited commercial development focus compared to residential.
-When compared to Rest of NSW, Wentworth has around three-quarters the rate of new dwelling approvals per person and ranks among the 56th percentile nationally, reflecting its mature market and possible planning constraints.
-All new constructions since FY21 have been detached dwellings, maintaining Wentworth's traditional low-density character with a focus on family homes appealing to those seeking space.
+The average expected construction cost of new homes was $629,000, suggesting developers focused on the premium market with high-end developments.
+This year, $4.2 million in commercial approvals have been registered, indicating limited commercial development focus compared to residential.
+Against Rest of NSW and national averages, Wentworth has around three-quarters the rate of new dwelling approvals per person, placing it in the 56th percentile nationally.
+This lower-than-average activity reflects the area's maturity and possible planning constraints.

-With approximately 275 people per approval, Wentworth reflects a transitioning market.
-Given stable or declining population forecasts, housing pressure may ease in the future, creating favourable conditions for buyers.
+All new construction comprised detached dwellings, maintaining Wentworth's traditional low-density character with a focus on family homes.
+With around 274 people per approval, Wentworth reflects a transitioning market.
+Given stable or declining population forecasts, housing pressure may ease, creating favourable conditions for buyers in the future.

 Frequently Asked Questions - Development